TeseoLou/codoku/README.md

 *Early HTML scaffold showing the **Codoku** title, action buttons, and placeholder sections.*

 ### **4.4.2.
 Laying Out Core Visual Components**
 The Sudoku grid container and number input area were blocked out.
-The "Game Stats" section was also scaffolded beneath the header.
+The 'Game Stats' section was also scaffolded beneath the header.

 ![HTML structure for Codoku’s number input controls with semantic tags and Bootstrap classes](docs/figures/screenshots/game-section-html-structure.webp)
 *HTML scaffold for the Sudoku board and number keys, using semantic elements.*